Tuesday, 31 March 2026

 Nenx: The Fight Against Stigma.
 The stigma is for the social issue, about the life every day in here.

-Dani aka Papap: The real life in here.
+Dani Papap: The real life in here.

 Nenx: All songs are with English language.